Roboteq-Inc/ROS-Driver/README.md

 **FACTS:**
 - It originally worked at a fixed rate of 5 Hz while querying system's states.
 I did **major** mofifications in this work, making it work at a frequency you want to.
-- They did also specified 3 separate query frequencies in [the config file](config/query.yaml): `frequencyH`, `frequencyL`, and `frequencyL`.
+- They did also specified 3 separate query frequencies in [the config file](config/query.yaml): `frequencyH`, `frequencyL`, and `frequencyG`.
 However, it's not the case (or quite complicated).
 Here in this work, I cleaned all of it and only keep a default `frequency` for all queries.
 It's sufficient for me, and hopefully for you too.
 - I only used the `driver.launch` for now.
 So `diff_odom` is kept as original.
 Later, I might make it works, but probably by modifying the `roboteq_controller_node`, not putting in a separated file to make it a little bit efficent.